 Assuming you manage your property well and that your tenants pay on time, real estate can provide reliable passive income, which can not only cover your mortgage but even provide a profit.
 If real estate didn’t generate any yield, no one would invest in it.

 Gold, on the other hand, provides no yield.
 But here’s the deal: Gold doesn’t need to provide yield.
 Gold is money, and money is a store of wealth, not a cash flow–generating asset.
-Gold holds its purchasing power, thus hedging your wealth against inflation all the time.
-For real estate, however, you need the yield to cover the loss of wealth during inflation.
+Historically, during times of inflation, gold holds its purchasing power, thus hedging your wealth against inflation.
+For leveraged real estate, however, you need the yield to cover the loss of wealth during inflation.

 While gold doesn’t need to generate yield — as its explosive growth in value over the last 20 years proves — it doesn’t generate income.
 So, when it comes to this category, real estate wins!